kurtosis-tech/kardinal-playground/README.md

 2. ⏳ Wait for the Codespace to finish setting up.
 This includes installing all necessary tools and starting Minikube.
 3. 🎉 Once setup is complete, you're ready to start your Kardinal adventure!

+## 📊 About the Voting App

+The voting app is a simple application composed of two main components:

+1. A Python Flask web application that allows users to vote between two options.
+2. A Redis database that stores the votes.

+This setup demonstrates a basic microservices architecture, making it an ideal example for showcasing Kardinal's capabilities in managing development environments.

 ## 🗺 Usage Guide

 Follow these steps to explore the Kardinal Playground and experience the before → after progression: